-Teenagers always have a care-free attitude towards life.
+Teenagers always have a carefree attitude towards life.
 And it is absolutely right!
-However, there are times when these teens take unnecessary risks like playing unsafe sports and venturing into the unknown which can result in injuries and accidents.
-If you go through physical pain during accidents that can be endured; however, when it comes to your teeth, accidents can result in fatal consequences.
-The good news is that you can deal with the trauma of dental injury by taking the help of emergency dental services provided by a prominent dentist.
+However, there are times when these teens take unnecessary risks, like playing unsafe sports and venturing into the unknown, which can result in injuries and accidents.
+If you go through physical pain during accidents, that can be endured; however, when it comes to your teeth, accidents can result in fatal consequences.
+The good news is that you can deal with the trauma of dental injury by using emergency dental services provided by a prominent dentist.

 Now, if you are thinking about what precautions to take and things to be done when your teenage son/daughter undergoes such an unfortunate event and bears lots of pain in their teeth, this is the write-up that you need to read.

-However, before we move forward, it is imperative to look at the definition of dental trauma.
-Dental trauma is a phenomenon that is caused due to injury to the teeth and the surrounding gums, periodontal ligament, and alveolar bone.
-It can even include soft tissues like tongue, lips etc.
+However, before we move forward, we must look at the definition of dental trauma.
+Dental trauma is a phenomenon caused by injury to the teeth and the surrounding gums, periodontal ligament, and alveolar bone.
+It can even include soft tissues like the tongue, lips, etc.

 Dental trauma can be of various types: